freenas/freenas-docs/userguide/jails.rst

-Click |ui-chevron-right| for a jail to see the *IPV4*, *IPV6*, *TYPE* of jail, whether it is a *TEMPLATE* jail, and whether it is a *BASEJAIL*. or not.
+Click |ui-chevron-right| for a jail to see the *IPV4*, *IPV6*, *TYPE* of jail, whether it is a *TEMPLATE* jail, and whether it is a *BASEJAIL*.
 It also displays additional options for that jail which are described in :numref:`Table %s <jail_option_menu_tab>`.

 :numref:`Figure %s <jail_option_menu_fig>` shows the menu that